-Byte offset Field Size (bytes) Description 0 1 Len Length of the VendorID field.
-If the vendor defines the error, the value of this field shall equal the Vendor ID Len, as Table 50 - Registry or standards body ID describes, of the corresponding registry or standard body name.
-If a registry or a standard defines the error, this field shall be zero (0), which also indicates that the VendorID field is not present.
-The Error Data field in the ERROR message indicates the registry or standards body name (that is, Param2), and is one of the values in the ID column in Table 50 - Registry or standards body ID.
+Byte offset Length Field name Description 0 1 Len Length of the VendorID field.
+If the vendor defines ERROR, the value of this field shall equal the Vendor ID Len, as Table 50- Registry or standards body ID describes, of the corresponding registry or standard body name.
+If a registry or a standard defines the ERROR, this field shall be zero (0), which also indicates that the VendorID field is not present.
+The Error Data field in the ERROR message indicates the registry or standards body name, such as Param2, and is one of the values in the ID column in Table 50- Registry or standards body ID.
 1 Len VendorID The value of this field shall indicate the Vendor ID, as assigned by the registry or standards body.
 Table 50 - Registry or standards body ID describes the length of this field.
 Shall be in little endian format.
-The registry or standards body name in the ERROR is indicated in the Error Data field (that is, Param2), and is one of the values in the ID column in Table 50 - Registry or standards body ID.

-Byte offset Field Size (bytes) Description 1 + Len Variable OpaqueErrorData The vendor or standards define this value.
+The registry or standards body name in the ERROR is indicated in the Error Data field, such as Param2, and is one of the values in the ID column in Table 50 - Registry or standards body ID.
+1 + Len Variable OpaqueErrorData The vendor or standards define this value.

-445 Table 52 - ExtendedErrorData format for ResponseTooLarge
+446 Table 52 - ExtendedErrorData format for ResponseTooLarge

-Byte offset Length Field Description 0 4 ActualSize The size of the actual response.
+Byte offset Length Field name Description 0 4 ActualSize The size of the actual response.

-446 Table 53 - ExtendedErrorData format for LargeResponse
+447 Table 53 - ExtendedErrorData format for LargeResponse

-Byte offset Length Field Description 0 1 Handle Shall be a unique value that identifies the Large SPDM Response and shall be the same value for all chunks of the same large SPDM message.
+Byte offset Length Field name Description 0 1 Handle Shall be a unique value that identifies the Large SPDM Response and shall be the same value for all chunks of the same large SPDM message.
 The value of this field should either entirely monotonically increase or entirely monotonically decrease with each large SPDM message and with the expectation that it will wrap around after reaching the maximum or minimum value, respectively, of this field.
 See CHUNK_GET request and CHUNK_RESPONSE response message.

-10.12.1 Standard body or vendor-defined header
+448 10.12.1 Standard body or vendor-defined header